Boon Lay Bus Interchange: History

-From 18 June 2006 to 26 December 2009, the interchange had its operations temporarily next to Boon Lay MRT station, at an empty plot of land surrounded by Boon Lay Way and Jurong West Street 64 while the bus interchange was being rebuilt as part of the Jurong Point extension project.
-The project consisted of the extension of Jurong Point (JP2), the new Boon Lay Bus Interchange and a 16-storey condominium that is known as 'The Centris'.
+From 18 June 2006 to 26 December 2009, the bus interchange temporarily operated on a vacant plot of land next to Boon Lay MRT station, bounded by Boon Lay Way and Jurong West Street 64, while the original interchange was rebuilt as part of the Jurong Point extension project.
+The project included the expansion of Jurong Point (JP2), the construction of the new Boon Lay Bus Interchange, and the development of a 16-storey condominium known as The Centris.

-On 27 December 2009, the interchange moved back to its original location and all operations (except for bus Service 179, 179A and 199 which continued to operate at the temporary interchange till 7 May 2010) resumed at the re-constructed interchange located along Jurong West Central 3.
-Built over 20,000 square metres, it is Singapore's fourth air conditioned bus interchange and the first along the East West line.
-In total, it has 60 bus bays and 31 boarding/alighting wheelchair accessible berths with 22 of them being end-on and 9 of them being sawtooth (6 for boarding and 3 for alighting).
-Together with Boon Lay MRT station and Jurong Point, it is part of the Boon Lay Integrated Transport Hub.
+On 27 December 2009, the bus interchange returned to its original site, and almost all bus services resumed operations at the newly rebuilt interchange along Jurong West Central 3.
+However, Services 179, 179A and 199 continued to operate from the temporary interchange until 7 May 2010.
+Covering more than 20,000 square metres, the new interchange became Singapore’s fourth air-conditioned bus interchange and the first to be located along the East–West MRT Line.
+It has a total of 60 bus bays and 31 wheelchair-accessible boarding and alighting berths, comprising 22 end-on berths and nine sawtooth berths, of which six are for boarding and three are for alighting.
+Together with Boon Lay MRT station and Jurong Point, it forms the Boon Lay Integrated Transport Hub.

-With the opening of Joo Koon Bus Interchange on 21 November 2015, Services 182, 182M, 254, 255 and 257 were relocated to Joo Koon Bus Interchange in phases.
-It reduced overcrowding at Boon Lay Bus Interchange.
-A further change was made on 18 June 2017 with the opening of Tuas West Extension, Services 256 and 258 were merged into service 258 and skipped the interchange.
+Following the opening of Joo Koon Bus Interchange on 21 November 2015, bus Services 182, 182M, 254, 255 and 257 were transferred there in phases, helping to reduce overcrowding at Boon Lay Bus Interchange.
+A further change took place on 18 June 2017 with the opening of the Tuas West Extension.
+Services 256 and 258 were merged into a single Service 258, which no longer served the interchange.

-In 2022, LTA announced that the interchange will be upgraded with inclusive amenities and better air conditioning system.
+In 2022, the Land Transport Authority (LTA) announced plans to upgrade the interchange with more inclusive facilities and an improved air-conditioning system.

 Incidents

-On 23 August 2017, a 17-year-old teenager made a bomb threat and repeatedly made death threats including making racist and expletive-laden comments.
-The teenager later ran off and was arrested two days later at Jurong Point in a police statement.
+On 23 August 2017, a 17-year-old made a bomb threat and repeatedly issued death threats, while also making racist remarks and using abusive language.
+The teenager later fled the scene and was arrested two days later at Jurong Point, according to a police statement.
+The teenager was subsequently diagnosed with a mental health condition and admitted to the Institute of Mental Health (IMH).

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Boon Lay Bus Interchange were divided into 9 Bus Packages, operated by three different bus operators.
+Under the Bus Contracting Model, all bus services operating from Boon Lay Bus Interchange are grouped into nine bus packages, which are operated by three different bus operators.

-From 1 September 2024, Boon Lay Bus Interchange is operated by SMRT Buses on a five-year term.
+Since 1 September 2024, Boon Lay Bus Interchange has been managed by SMRT Buses under a five-year contract.